scylla8434/homeworkHelper/README.md

 - **M-Pesa Subscription:** Secure mobile payments for premium access using Safaricom Daraja API.
 - **User Profiles:** View and edit your profile, change password, and upload an avatar.
 - **Responsive UI:** Modern, mobile-friendly design with professional feedback and error handling.
+- **Session Management:** Auto-logout after 5 minutes of inactivity for security.
+Centralized session/user state with instant UI updates.
+- **Registration/Login Flow:** Registration redirects to login with a success message.
+After login, users are redirected to the home page.
+- **Usage Tracking:** Free users have monthly usage limits, with a usage bar and warnings in the UI.
+- **Image Upload & OCR:** Upload images for AI-powered text extraction and question answering.
 - **Admin/Pro Features:** (Optional) Extendable for more roles and features.

 ---